Soojin-Lee0819/connectionsLab/week6_Starbucks_node_express/Readme.md

 ## Reflection & Evaluation

 I want to develop this project by adding the price of the beverages to the dataset.
 Now, only the **/random** function is connected with node.js server.
 By connecting multiple routes that include params and query, I would like to make a function where the users can search for specific drink directly on the webpage, as well as do a quick survey they can fill out to receive filtered information.
 I also want to add images for each beverage and have it displayed on the side.
 It is just the beginning of what can be implemented on this project.
 I am excited to develop this application to make something useful for the members of NYUAD community.

+### Improvements

+I made an improvement by bringing params and query to webpage.
+Further documentaiton will be updated next week.